Goodbye Old Paint

 mile after mile of Utah beauty?

-Do you still carry her expectations of sharing
+Do you still carry my expectations of sharing

 the giant faces of Rushmore